Castleton University: History

+Early History

 In 1823, instruction in "the solid branches of female education" began for "young Ladies and Misses".
 By the time of the Civil War, the majority of the students attending Castleton were young women.

 In 1829, a three-story brick building costing US$30,000 was constructed on a small hill south of the village.
 Principal Solomon Foot (1826–1829), who would go on to be President pro tempore of the U.S. Senate during the Civil War, was the driving force in this expansion of the school.
 The Seminary Building (eventually known as the Old Seminary Building) was the most impressive structure in the village, but expensive to maintain and often too large for the school's struggling enrollment.

 Castleton Medical College (1818–1862) was also located in the village.
 It graduated 1400 students, more than any other medical school in New England at the time.
 Although Castleton Medical College and Castleton Seminary were separate institutions, they often shared faculty.
 Today the former medical college building, known as the Old Chapel, is the oldest building on the campus.

 The first female principal was Harriet Newell Haskell (1862–1867).
 She had attended the Seminary as a child, took classes at Middlebury College without being permitted to matriculate, and then attended Mount Holyoke Female Seminary, which was not yet a college but offered a college-level curriculum for women.
 Although Haskell was in her 20s when she served as principal, the school flourished under her administration.
 With her departure to be principal of Monticello Ladies Seminary in Godfrey, Illinois, Castleton Seminary went into decline.